 Our school had pods of Google Chromebooks that you could use to teach in the classroom.
 So if I could get 8 chromebooks / teacher laptops / desktops, I would split the class into groups of 2-4 students, and give each group a device.
 They would connect the device to a TV monitor, and mirror the display.
 This way students could present to a small group and everyone could see the screen.

-Way better than trying to cram 4 students around a single chromebook screen.
+Way better than trying to cram 4 students around a single chromebook screen, but required some Black Friday shopping to get some good deals on TVs.

 Idea #2: Do work on your laptop screen while watching YouTube videos, Movies, TED talks on your projector screen / tv monitor